leaveono/html5-lastest-audio/README.md

 ## Latest-Audio Project HTML5
-# This is latest audio tag project with HTML5.An Amzing project!!.
+# This is latest audio tag project with HTML5.An Amazing project!!.